Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 This Directive aims to reduce complexity, improve clarity, and ensure that businesses can effectively implement sustainability measures.
 But what does this mean in practical terms?
 Let’s break down the key takeaways and how businesses should prepare.

-What is the EU Omnibus Proposal?
+What is the EU Omnibus Directive?

 The Omnibus I Directive is a finalised legislative package that amends and simplifies the EU's corporate sustainability framework.
 Originally proposed by the European Commission in February 2025, the package was substantially revised during negotiations before reaching its final form.
-The directive targets three regulations: :
+The directive targets three regulations:

 A separate "Stop-the-Clock" directive, adopted in April 2025, had already delayed Wave 2 and Wave 3 CSRD reporting by two years before Omnibus I was finalised.
 Omnibus I goes further, making structural changes to the regulations themselves.
 In essence, the directive seeks to make sustainability reporting more coherent and manageable for businesses across Europe while ensuring that disclosures are consistent, comparable, and actionable for investors and regulators.